agatha-duzan/agatha-duzan.github.io/README.md

 <img width="720" src="img/VidClimateYt.png">

 <p style='text-align: justify;'>
-Here, using this interactive plot, you can observe the proportion of YouTube videos discussing climate change.
+Here, you can observe the proportion of YouTube videos discussing climate change.
 This plot depicts only a fraction of the total videos available on the platform.
 Yet, this is expected considering that climate change is a relatively recent issue, and YouTube hosts a wide array of content spanning various categories such as music, gaming, and sports.
 However what is crucial to examine is the evolution of climate change videos over time.
 </p>

 {% include quarter_category.html %}